Gerald McCarthy (hurler): Managing Waterford

 McCarthy remained out of inter-county coaching for several years before returning as manager of the Waterford senior hurling team on 16 November 1996.
 In his first year in charge he introduced a new training regime and cut a number of players from the panel.
 Waterford later lost at home to Dublin and failed to win promotion from Division Two of the National League.
 In their opening game of the championship a Limerick team in decline beat them by six points and Waterford's campaign ended unceremoniously.

 In his second year in charge McCarthy's side made significant progress in the National League and even reached the final.
 A 2–14 to 0–13 defeat by Cork was their lot in that game.
 The provincial championship saw McCarthy's side defeat Tipperary for the first time in fifteen years and reach the Munster final for the first time in almost a decade.
 That game between Clare and Waterford unexpectedly ended in a draw; however, a last-gasp Paul Flynn free which could have won the game went wide.
 Clare remained favourites to win on the second occasion; however, the replay was a tense affair.
 The match was played in exceedingly bad spirit as Clare's Brian Lohan and Waterford's Michael White were both shown red cards after a melee.
 A dirty game drew to its natural conclusion as Clare were the eventual winners.
 Waterford, however, still had a second chance for the All-Ireland title due to the "back-door" system.
 A ten-point defeat of Galway in the All-Ireland quarter-final set up an All-Ireland semi-final meeting with Kilkenny.
-Waterford, however, followed a great performance with a mediocre one and, in a game which was there for the taking, allowed the Cat' to win by just a single point on a score line of 1–11 to 1–10.
+Waterford, however, followed a great performance with a mediocre one and, in a game which was there for the taking, allowed the Cat's to win by just a single point on a score line of 1–11 to 1–10.